YichaoOU/HemTools/docs/content/NGS_pipelines/crispr_seq.rst

 **INPUT 4.
 Genomic coordinate bed file of gRNA (--bed option, optional).**

 Genomic coordinates for gRNAs (at least 4 columns: format: chr, start, end, name).
 If provided, raw counts, logFC, logFDR will be uploaded to protein paint for visualization.
 An example file is shown below.
-The last column name should be either gRNA id or gRNA sequence (i.e., the either 1st column or the 2nd column in the gRNA lib file.)
+The last column name should be either gRNA id (i.e., the 1st column in the gRNA lib file.)

 .. code:: bash
-	chr11	4167629	4167649	sgRNA1_gene1
+	chr11	4167629	4167649	sgRNA1_id

 .. tip:: gRNAs locations are optional.
 If provided, raw counts, logFC, logFDR will be uploaded to protein paint for visualization. gRNA strand info is not required.